My name is Jason, and I created this page for you to learn where I’m coming from. Thank you for visiting!

 This is a journey I started on my first day of college at Boise State University.
 One of my first classes was general business 101, and the professor started the class with this question: what is the purpose of a company?

-But my journey gained passion and real purpose while I was working in after-school programs.
+But my journey gained passion and purpose while working at the Boys & Girls Clubs.
 There, we empowered youth with values, encouragement, and opportunities to succeed.
-We showed that kids will shine when given a safe, supportive community; I believe we all do.
+We showed that young people will shine when given a safe, supportive community; I’ve come to see that we all do.

 I consider myself a philanthropist and a humanitarian, largely because of the rewards of working with kids.

 Science and Wisdom.

 My work is well grounded in science.
 An obsession with popular science books led me to an understanding of who we are as human animals in 14-billion year old universe, insulated from survival with technology.
 I especially loved anthropology, cognitive sciences, and sociology, which all contained themes of understanding our animal natures.

 My experiences traveling have also informed this work.
-As a Peace Corps volunteer, I came to a new understanding of politics, and what it takes to make a difference.
-I taught and expanded my skills at team building by co-creating the Tech Squad, a group of teens that traveled the country to rehabilitate broken down computer labs in rural villages.
+As a Peace Corps volunteer, I came to a new understanding of social structures, and what it means to be happy.
+I also taught and expanded my skills at team building by co-creating the Tech Squad, a group of teens that traveled the country to rehabilitate broken down computer labs in rural villages.
 While in Namibia I developed an appreciation for community, and to let loose and have fun!